Audemars Piguet tops Patek Philippe in revenue, report says

 In addition to its pricey Omega and Breguet brands, the company also produces lower-priced timepieces under labels including Tissot, Hamilton and Mido.

+Audemars Piguet had sales of 1.58 billion Swiss francs, topping Patek's 1.53 billion Swiss francs.

-With 2022 marking the 50th anniversary of the Royal Oak model, Audemars Piguet will probably have another record year, said Mr Oliver Mueller of LuxeConsult an industry consultant who contributed research to the Morgan Stanley report.
+With this year marking the 50th anniversary of the Royal Oak model, Audemars Piguet will probably have another record year, said Mr Oliver Mueller of LuxeConsult, an industry consultant who contributed research to the Morgan Stanley report.

-Rolex, Audemars Piguet and Patek combined accounted for 41 per cent of the Swiss watches sold in 2021, up from 37 per cent in 2019, the report estimated.
+Rolex, Audemars Piguet and Patek together accounted for 41 per cent of the Swiss watches sold last year, up from 37 per cent in 2019, the report estimated.

-Sales at Geneva-based Rolex, known for its Daytona and Submariner models, rose to a record eight billion Swiss francs in 2021, cementing the brand's top spot in the industry with a 29 per cent market share.
+Sales at Geneva-based Rolex, known for its Daytona and Submariner models, rose to a record eight billion Swiss francs last year, cementing the brand's top spot in the industry with a 29 per cent market share.